Appellation d'origine contrôlée: Wine

 Over 300 French wines are entitled to the display the AOC seal on their label.
 Wines still may use this label, despite classification under EU and UK law as Protected Designation of Origin.
 In 2018, 47% of the wines produced in France were wines with a controlled designation of origin.

 Legislation concerning the way vineyards are identified makes recognizing the various AOCs very challenging for wine drinkers not accustomed to the system.
 Often, distinguishing classifications requires knowledge of esoteric label laws such as "Unless the wine is from a Premier Cru vineyard, the vineyard name must be printed in characters no more than half the height of the ones used for the village name."

 On the other hand, while the process of label approval is enforced to the millimetre, the quality control for the wine in the bottle is less strict.
 A blind taster must approve the wine for it to receive AOC classification, but this tasting often occurs before the product is even bottled, and by a local expert who may well have ties to the local vintners.
 Even if the taster is objective, the wine sample may not be representative of the actual product, and there is almost no way to verify that the finished bottled product is the same as the original AOC sample.

 Cheese

 In 1925, Roquefort became the first cheese to be awarded an AOC label, and since then over 40 cheeses have been assigned AOC status.
-The generally are also classified as Protected Designations of Origin under EU law, and thus use the PDO/AOP logo, rather than the AOC logo.
+They generally are also classified as Protected Designations of Origin under EU law, and thus use the PDO/AOP logo, rather than the AOC logo.